EthanThatOneKid/reddit-movie-maker/README.md

 ## Main Process Summary
 > All of the following will take place in a database of which the naming convention shall be `./YY/MM/DD/[timestamp]`.

-1. Parse all of the posts/comments from a subreddit/post and save it in a json file.
+1. Parse all of the posts/comments from a subreddit/post.
 1. Convert each body of text into arrays of sentences and save it in a json file.
 1. Pass the above json file's full path as an argument for the processing sketch to create images for each iteration of images (For each post/comment, create a directory (0-based), and in each directory have another directory called *photos* and save the generated photos in it (also 0-based)).
 1. Create an audio file using voice synthesis for each sentence.
 As the audio files are made, save them in their respective post/comment's directory under a directory *audio*.
 Once done saving the audio for a post, save a json file in the directory called *meta* to keep track of the durations of each audio file and know how many there are.